 The natural environment is increasingly affected by the strong growth in global freight transport.
 Our Master's programme aims to take this development into account by providing future logistics professionals with the appropriate tools and skills for the sustainable development of logistics.
 With the establishment of Germany's first master's degree course in green logistics, the University of Applied Sciences is thus playing a pioneering role in helping to shape future-oriented, innovative and environmentally compatible logistics.

-15 June (applicants from EU countries)
+15 June (15 Mai applicants from non-EU countries)

 Master of Science (M.Sc.)

 Our Master's programme in Green Logistics is aimed at prospective students with an economic or technical background who are looking for new and innovative ways to make the logistics sector more sustainable.
 If you are looking for an practical and future-oriented logistics master with a high level of practical experience, you have come to the right place!

 In order to apply successfully for the Master's programme in Green Logistics, the following requirements must be met:

 For foreign applicants: Proof of German language skills of applicants who have acquired their university degree at a non-German-speaking university according to § 1 No.3 Certificate of the Studienkolleg Konstanz on the recognition of the acquired educational certificates from the country of origin.
 This must be submitted together with the certificate from the country of origin and a translation into German as well as the German language certificate.

 Our study programme has an admission restriction of 24 places.
 This enables us to guarantee students a familiar environment with individual support.
 In addition, there is an internal selection procedure based on the Hochschulvergabeordnung (HVVO).